 - Commands given by ANY coach or race official are to be followed immediately unless that action would threaten safety.
 If you feel you are asked to do something that is unsafe, speak with the Head Coach.

-- To enable all rowers to clearly hear the commands of the coxswain and coach both on and off the water, rowers will not talk in the boat or while the boat is being carried on land.
-Once the coxswain calls rowers to enter the boat, there is no talking by anyone in the boat other than the coxswain, with only the following three exceptions:
+- To enable all rowers to clearly hear the commands of the coxswain and coach both on and off the water, rowers will not talk in the boat or while the boat is being carried on land with only the following three exceptions:

 - If an immediate threat to safety (i.e. a collision) is observed by a rower, the rower should alert others immediately.